Man2Dev/cloud-Ai/README.md

-# LocalStack AI Cloud Infrastructure Documentation
+# LocalStack AI Chatbot Infrastructure Documentation

-This project sets up a **local AWS-like environment** for AI chatbot development using LocalStack and Terraform.
+This project sets up a **local AWS-like environment** for running an AI chatbot for users using LocalStack and Terraform.
-It provisions **S3 buckets** for chatbot training data and **DynamoDB tables** for user session management.
-All resources run locally and can be managed via AWS CLI and Terraform.
+It provisions **S3 buckets** for storing chat data and **DynamoDB tables** for storing user sessions and conversation history.
+Users can select different models to interact with, and all conversation data is stored locally.

 ---